Truncated modules and linear presentations of vector bundles: Introduction

 A space of matrices of constant rank is a vector subspace $V$, say of dimension $n+1$, of the set $\mathrm{M}_{a,b}(\kk)$ of matrices of size $a \times b$ over a field $\kk$, such that any element of $V \setminus \{0\}$ has fixed rank $r$.
 It is a classical problem, rooted in work of Kronecker and Weierstrass, to look for examples of such spaces of matrices, and to give relations among the possible values of the parameters $a,b,r,n$.

 One can see $V$ as an $a \times b$ matrix whose entries are linear forms (a \lq\lq linear matrix\rq\rq), and interpret the cokernel as a vector space varying smoothly (i.e.~a vector bundle) over $\PP^n$.
 In \cite{Eisenbud_Harris,Ilic_JM,sylvester} the relation between matrices of constant rank and the study of vector bundles on $\PP^n$ and their invariants was first studied in detail.
 This interplay was pushed one step further in \cite{bo_fa_me,bo_me_piani}, where the matrix of constant rank was interpreted as a $2$-extension from the two vector bundles given by its cokernel and its kernel.
 This allowed the construction of skew-symmetric matrices of linear forms in $4$ variables of size $14 \times 14$ and corank $2$, beyond the previous \lq\lq record\rq\rq\ of \cite{Westwick}.
-In this paper we turn the tide once again and introduce a new effective method to construct linear matrices of constant rank.
+In this paper we turn the tide once again and introduce a new effective method to construct linear matrices of constant rank; our method not only allows one to produce new examples beyond previously known techniques, but it also provides an alternative point of view on the existing examples.